maglar0/CryptoBadBlocks/README.md

 It also provides the following features:
-- **Resuming after interruption**: If the program was interrupted, e.g. because of a computer restart, it can quickly resume where it was (with some caveats, e.g. it can't verify write errors happening before the restart).
+- **Resuming after interruption**: If the program was interrupted, e.g. because of a computer restart, it can quickly resume where it was (with some caveats, e.g. it can't report read/write errors happening before the restart).
 - **Overlapping writes with reads**: Some reads can be mixed in with the writing, instead of first writing the whole disk, and then reading it.
 - **Statistics about disk performance**: After completion, statistics about the disk performance is printed.
 - **Estimate of time left**: While working, an estimate of the time left is continuously printed.
 This can be quite accurate due to the